Kraego/NailDownNuget/README.md

 # How does it work

 It calls `nuget-deps-tree` stores the resulting dependency tree.
 Then it finds the given nuget dependencies.
-To do so it traverses the dependencies and logs the up-path to shell, when the desired nuget was found.
+To do so it traverses the dependencies and logs the path to shell, when the desired nuget was found.

 # Runit